Starting a new habit is hard. But you can make it easy if you start with a bad habit that’s already in place.

-If we plug into our favorite workout music the first thing on getting up in the morning, this would make us leave the house to go to the park or the gym without any great deal of thought.
+If you plug into our favorite workout music the first thing on getting up in the morning, it would make us leave the house to go to the park or the gym without any great deal of thought.

-Or if your dog was trained (the Pavlovian way) to get ecstatic and pull you out of the house because it is 7:30 am, then that’s a fine cue to go take a walk.
+If your dog learned (the Pavlovian way) to get “hyper” and pull you out of bed because it heard the 7:30 am alarm, then that’s a great cue to go take a walk.

 Dr. Alison Phillips, professor of psychology at Iowa State University, and her team call this an “instigation habit.”

 For people who already have cues to exercise, details are not something they spend too much of their time on.
 They do not deliberate on the upsides of exercising on a gloomy day.

 Rather, because of the cue, it is like a pre-programmed decision that sets off instantaneously.

 The stronger the instigation or cue, the greater the chances you will get back to your workout day after day.